Genivia/ugrep/README.md

                   behave as traditional grep.

            -g GLOB, --glob=GLOB
                   Search   only   files   whose   name   matches   GLOB,  same  as --include=GLOB.
-If GLOB is preceded by a `!', skip files whose name matches GLOB, same as --exclude=GLOB.
+When GLOB is preceded by a `!' or a  `^',  skip files whose name matches GLOB, same as --exclude=GLOB.

            --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B, and -C.
                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
 This is the default when there is only one file (or only standard input) to  search.

            --help Print a help message.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
-                  Ignore files and directories specified in a  FILE  when  encoun- tered  in  recursive  searches.
-The  default  is `.gitignore'.
-                  Files and directories matching the globs in FILE are ignored  in the directory tree rooted at each FILE's location by temporarily overriding --exclude and --exclude-dir globs.
+                  Ignore  files  and  directories  matching the globs in each FILE when encountered in recursive searches.
+The  default  FILE  is `.gitignore'.
+Matching  files  and  directories located in the directory tree rooted at a FILE's location are ignored by tempo- rarily  overriding the --exclude and --exclude-dir globs.
+Files and directories specified as FILE  arguments  are  not  ignored.
                   This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
-If GLOB contains /, file pathnames are  matched.
-Other- wise  file  basenames are matched.
+When GLOB contains a `/',  full  pathnames  are  matched.
+                  Otherwise  basenames  are matched.
 Note that --exclude patterns take priority over  --include  patterns.
 This  option  may  be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
+GLOB can use **, *, ?, and [...]  as  wildcards, and  \  to  quote  a  wildcard or backslash character literally.
-If GLOB contains /, full pathnames are  matched.
+                  When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames  are  matched.
-Note that --exclude-dir pat- terns take priority over --include-dir  patterns.
+Note that --exclude-dir patterns take priority  over  --include-dir  patterns.
 This  option  may  be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories